Stackato-Garage/prezbuzz/README.md

     stackato push -n

-When prompted, choose "y" to bind a MySQL service to the app and accept the default service name.

 ### Set database tables to use UTF-8

 Change the default character set for MySQL tables to accomodate UTF-8 twitter data:

-    stackato dbshell prezbuzz
+    stackato dbshell
     > ALTER TABLE tweets CONVERT TO CHARACTER SET utf8 collate utf8_unicode_ci;
     > quit

 ### Populate/Update twitter data:

+If this is the first time the app is being deployed, run the following command to pull in the initial set of data:

+    stackato run ruby script/batch_harvester.rb update

 Prezbuzz's stackato.yml file contains two cron lines which update and maintain the twitter data.
 The first line